imarc/handbook/strategy.markdown

 Most are qualitative, meaning they depend heavily upon the expertise and experience of the researchers—for example, interviews and hallway testing.
 Some are quantitative, meaning they are designed to produce a measurable result—for example, surveys and analytics.
 Designing meaningful quantitative research takes time, budget and substantial expertise; few projects actually require this, but the ones that do will benefit greatly.

-### Small-scale Discovery
+### Initial Findings

 Objective
 :	Clearly define the goals of the project and stakeholder needs, quickly and efficiently, for projects of very low complexity

 Tasks
 :	Meet with client team to review and prioritize goals, audiences, and benchmarks; discuss content, features, and functionality.
 Report findings to client for validation.
-Create Site Map and Homepage Wireframe.

 Deliverables
-:	Short findings document (1–3 pages), [Site Map](#SiteMap), Homepage [Wireframe]()
+:	Short findings document (1–3 pages)

 Time Req
-:	26–32 hours
+:	8 hours

-For small-scale projects such as redesigning an existing site or creating a simple informational or marketing site, a focused and fast discovery process can be highly effective.
+For projects such as redesigning an existing site or creating a simple informational or marketing site, a focused and fast discovery process can be highly effective.
 This may not require a dedicated Strategist and may be conducted by the producer, engineering and creative groups.

 This starts with a 90-minute conference call or meeting with the client stakeholder team (2-5). iMarc and the client team discuss the project goals, their current business environment and growth objectives, review the current site, and benchmark competitor sites and exemplars.

 Next, iMarc creates a short report of findings, and presents those findings to the client for validation.

-Next, the iMarc team drafts a [Site Map](#SiteMap) and revises it with the client, and creates a basic [Homepage Wireframe](#Wireframe).

 **Topics include:**